KunyuHe/KunyuHe.github.io/_posts/2020-02-23-SVD-in-Machine-Learning-PCA.md

 catalog:    true
 mathjax:    true
 tags:
-    - Machine Learning Explained
+    - Machine Learning
     - PCA
-    - Python Applied
+    - SVD
 ---

 This article discusses what is [**principal component analysis**](https://www.wikiwand.com/en/Principal_component_analysis) (PCA), how we do it using [**eigenvalue decomposition**](https://www.wikiwand.com/en/Eigendecomposition_of_a_matrix) (EVD) or [**singular value decomposition**](https://www.wikiwand.com/en/Singular_value_decomposition) (SVD), and why the SVD implementation is better.